cocos/cocos-docs/en/editor/extension/first-panel.md

 ### Add panels/default.js panel file

-In the previous step we defined the entry in the panel data as `panels/default.js` file, which needs to be newly created as follows:
+In the previous step the entry was defined in the panel data as `panels/default.js` file, which needs to be newly created as follows:

 ```javascript
 'use strict';